redianmarku/text-to-speech-python/README.md

 5. The script will display the available voices.
 Enter the number corresponding to the desired voice and press Enter.

+6. Enter the desired name for the output file

-6. The script will send a request to the API and generate the speech.
-If the request is successful, the audio file will be saved as `output.mp3` in the same directory.
+7. The script will send a request to the API and generate the speech.
+If the request is successful, the audio file will be saved as your desired file name in the same directory.

-7. Once the speech generation is complete, the script will display a success message or an error message if there was a problem with the request.
+8. Once the speech generation is complete, the script will display a success message or an error message if there was a problem with the request.

 ## Customization